2019 Financial Policy update

 We thank you for your continued patronage.

 Most major insurance plans are accepted.
+It is your responsibility to verify with your insurer if our providers are in network with your specific plan.
+For example, our practice participates with Aetna but the Whole Health Network we are considered out of network.
 All balances must be satisfied PRIOR to preventative visits.
 Cash, personal checks, MC/Visa, Amer.
 Express, Discover, debit & credit are accepted for payment on all accounts.

 - Harvard Pilgrim Health Care